How to Start Day Trading?

 There are several intraday strategies that day traders employ.
 Some of the most popular ones are:

-• Scalping: This strategy focuses on making small profits by keeping an eye on small price changes throughout the day.
+• Scalping: This strategy focuses on making small profits by monitoring small daily price changes.
 This strategy requires a lot of experience.

 • Range Trading: with the help of this strategy, traders aim to determine buying and selling decisions.
 This strategy is based on levels of support and resistance.

-• News-Based Trading: whenever important news is about to break, such as the ones related to economic reports and interest rate, the market becomes highly volatile.
+• News-Based Trading: whenever vital news is about to break, such as the ones related to economic reports and interest rates, the market becomes highly volatile.
 This strategy aims to exploit that volatility to gain profits.

-• High-Frequency Trading: also known as HFT, this strategy uses algorithms to short-term inefficiencies in the market.
+• High-Frequency Trading: also known as HFT, this strategy uses algorithms to address short-term market inefficiencies.

 Day trading taxes